This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Painting”.

 a) Synthetic rubber

-11. Which defect occurs if paint is applied excessively thick?
+11. Which defect occurs if a paint is applied excessively thick?

 Sanfoundry Global Education & Learning Series – Basic Civil Engineering.